RudrakshJhaveri/Mac_Changer/README.md

 ## Getting Started

 Make sure you have Python 3.6+ installed, then run the following command:
+## This Python program work only in Linux Machine.
 Step 1: Clone the Repository
 ```
 git clone https://github.com/RudrakshJhaveri/Mac_Changer.git